AlwaysEconomist/E-Commerce-Analysis-in-MySQL-and-Excel/README.md

 JOIN bens.fact_sales fs ON c.customer_id = fs.customer_id
 GROUP BY c.customer_id, c.first_name, c.last_name;

 --15.
-Which countries have customers with no sales in the last 90 days?
+Which countries have customers with no purchases in the last 90 days?

 SELECT DISTINCT c.country
 FROM customers c